m3g/CellListMap.jl/docs/src/pbc.md

 ## Orthorhombic periodic boundary conditions

 Orthorhombic periodic boundary conditions allow some special methods that are faster than those for general cells.
-To initialize an Orthorhombic cell, just provide the length of the cell on each side, and the ctuoff.
+To initialize an Orthorhombic cell, just provide the length of the cell on each side, and the cutoff.
 For example:

 ```julia-repl
 julia> box = Box([100,70,130],12)